 Appeals and Hearings

-If we deny, stop or reduce a medical service your provider has ordered, we will mail you a Notice of Action letter explaining why we made that decision.
+If we deny, stop or reduce a medical service your provider has ordered, we will mail you a Notice of Action Benefit Denial letter explaining why we made that decision.
 You have a right to ask to change it through an appeal and a state fair hearing.
-You must first ask for an appeal no more than 60 days from the date on the Notice of Action letter.
+You must first ask for an appeal no more than 60 days from the date on the Notice of Action Benefit Denial letter.

 How to Appeal a Decision